satvick16/3D-vector-library/README.md

 # 3D Vector Library

-This repository contains the header files for a variety of structs related to the creation and maipulation of 3D vectors, lines and planes.
+This repository contains the header files for a variety of structs and methods related to the creation and maipulation of 3D vectors, lines and planes.
 The file ```testing.c``` contains some demo code that tests the functionality of the library.

 ----